Scriptural reasoning: Tent of meeting

-Scriptural Reasoning has sometimes been described as a "tent of meeting" — a Biblical mishkan (Hebrew:ׁ משׁכן Arabic: مسكن) — a reference to the story of Genesis 18.
+Scriptural Reasoning has sometimes been described as a "tent of meeting"—a Biblical mishkan (משׁכן; مسكن)—a reference to the story of Genesis 18.
 Steven Kepnes, a Jewish philosopher, writes:

 Participants in SR practice come to it as both representatives of academic institutions and particular "houses" (churches, mosques, synagogues) of worship.
 SR meets, however, outside of these institutions and houses in special times and in separate spaces that are likened to Biblical "tents of meeting".
 Practitioners come together in these tents of meeting to read and reason with scriptures.
 They then return to their academic and religious institutions and to the world with renewed energy and wisdom for these institutions and the world.

 Hearth

-Scriptural Reasoning has been compared to gathering around the warmth of a hearth, where — Ochs explains — the hearth represents "those dimensions of life that members of a religion turn to in times of crisis, tension, or uncertainty in the hope of drawing nearer to the source of their deepest values and identities."
-This metaphor builds on the rabbinic notion of Torah as a "fire," drawn from texts like Jeremiah 23:29--"Is not my word like fire, says the LORD?" and Deuteronomy 33:2, as interpreted midrashically by the rabbis.
+Scriptural Reasoning has been compared to gathering around the warmth of a hearth, where—Ochs explains—the hearth represents "those dimensions of life that members of a religion turn to in times of crisis, tension, or uncertainty in the hope of drawing nearer to the source of their deepest values and identities."
+This metaphor builds on the rabbinic notion of Torah as a "fire", drawn from texts like Jeremiah 23:29—"Is not my word like fire, says the LORD?" and Deuteronomy 33:2, as interpreted midrashically by the rabbis.
 In Sifre Devarim 343, the editor concludes that "the words of Torah are compared to fire" before developing this comparison in various respects.
 Most relevant to SR is that, "Just as a person that is too close to a fire is burned and if he is too far coldness [results], so too with the words of the Torah.
 As long as a person is involved in them, they are life-giving, but when one removes himself from them, they kill him..."

 In this vein, James and Rashkover write:The same sacredness and life that rewards l'shma study can also be the cause of absolutism and violence when a community feels under threat.
 Scripture is powerful: "Is not my word like fire, says the Lord?"
 (Jer.
 23:29).
 The same fire that warms and gives life can also kill and destroy.
 Ochs discerns that the impulse to guard the sacredness of scripture, even violently, is often an index of the community's love of their sacred scriptures as a primal source of divine life.
 Rather than unleashing the destroying fire of scriptural passion, SR is a practice of offering a measure of scripture's warmth to others.More recently, Ochs has generalized his concept of scripture into that of a hearth, "those dimensions of life that members of a religion turn to in times of crisis, tension, or uncertainty in the hope of drawing nearer to the source of their deepest values and identities."
 SR, in this view, becomes a prototype of a broader family of "hearth-to-hearth" engagements.